Youth + Social Change through Lobbying

 This world demands the qualities of youth: not a time of life but a state of mind, a temper of the will, a quality of imagination, a predominance of courage over timidity, of the appetite for adventure over the love of ease.” — Robert Kennedy

-Ways Youth are Changing the World through Lobbying
+Ways for Youth + Social Change through Lobbying

 Grassroots Political Organizers — When young people organize voters, youth or others to influence politicians or the public, they are acting as grassroots political organizers.
 Young people can have specific views on politics or politicians, and can share their thoughts and ideas about specific legislation, too.

 Youth Lobby Advisors — Working with adult lobbyists, lawyers, accountants and other professionals, youth advisors can motivate, inform, critique, examine and otherwise share their knowledge, ideas, opinions and wisdom about rules, regulations, policies, laws and politics.
 Informing the process of political development, they can impact the lives of their families, friends, younger people and broader communities in many ways.